EffiSciencesResearch/challenge_data_2021/3_data_en.md

 *human_age* weighs 630 Mb and is a variant of the CelebA dataset [5].

-## The toy datasets
+## The toy datasets: human_hair

-In the supplementary material, you will find 2 datasets that are easier to process than the *human_age* dataset.
-In these datasets, all labels are public to allow participants to iterate more easily before tackling *human_age* which is more complicated.
+In the supplementary material, you will find the *human_hair* datasets  In this datasets, all labels are public to allow participants to iterate more easily before tackling *human_age* which is more complicated.

-### human_hair

-We distribute a complementary dataset, *human_hair*: instead of classifying age, we classify hair color which is a much simpler feature to classify than age.
+In *human_hair*, instead of classifying age, we classify hair color which is a much simpler feature to classify than age.
 DivDis gets 97% accuracy on the unlabeled set of *human_hair*.
 *human_hair* weighs 14 Mb.

 [![human_hair](https://github.com/EffiSciencesResearch/challenge_data_ens_2023/blob/main/assets/human_hair.png?raw=true)](https://www.effisciences.org/)

-### MNIST_embeding

-We also distribute *mnist_embed*, which is the simplest dataset.
-This dataset is built from MNIST image embeddings.
-Participants are encouraged to solve this small problem before tackling the other datasets.